Wesseldr/agentic-invoice-capstone/README.md

 This project implements an intelligent **Multi-Agent System** designed to extract structured data from diverse invoice formats.

 **The Challenge:**
-This solution is built for a healthcare administration office managing **150+ independent health professionals**.
+This solution is built for a Dutch healthcare administration office managing **150+ independent health professionals**.
 Every professional submits hours using their own unique invoice layout (Word, Excel, PDF export), making traditional template-based extraction impossible.

 **The Solution:**
 Unlike standard "wrapper" solutions, this system employs a **Hybrid Architecture** combining deterministic software engineering (Regex) with probabilistic AI (LLMs).